janecherkashyna/FinalProject/README.md

 - Pandas
 - Heroku
 - SQLAlchemy
+- GitHub Actions
+- Plotly

-## My web app will analise given data about travelling, such as countries, foreign arrivals and domestic trips
+## My web app will analise given data about travelling, such as countries, foreign arrivals and domestic trips.
+## It also uses CI/CD technologies by GitHub Actions.